smallaxe206/PizzaShopTraining/README.md

 - Implmentation Details
     - CSharp: There should be a Solution with a ClassLibrary project and Unit Test project
     - No UI and No Database
         - The focus on this training is Object Oriented.
-We'll get to UI and database in latter lessons.
+We'll get to UI and database in later lessons.
 They need their own focus.

 # Setup
 Fork this repo.